 Trend What it means Implications Polarisation to higher order centres The preference of retailers to concentrate trading activities in larger schemes, within larger centres.
 The trend has been driven by the economic downturn, online shopping and a shrewder customer base.
 This leads to a concentration of comparison goods expenditure in a smaller number of large centres.
 Within the East Midlands, Nottingham, Leicester and Derby are the centres where many retailers seek to focus their trading presence.
 Many retailers will seek to downsize their portfolios, particularly in smaller centres, because they can operate more efficiently with a smaller network of stores combined with a strong online presence.
 Vulnerable centres may be required to refocus their role and function away from solely being shopping destinations to incorporate a much broader retail, leisure, culture and residential offer.
 Growth of the convenience goods sector (The sector has traditionally been dominated by the big four- (Asda, Morrisons, Tesco and Sainsbury's) and increasingly, higher quality operators (Waitrose, Marks & Spencer) and discount retailers (Aldi, Lidl).
 The discount retailers are becoming increasingly important forces in the convenience goods market and are expected to continue to take market share from the big four supermarket operators in future years).
-The sector has often benefited from floor space becoming available in town and city centres as a result of comparison goods retailers (such as Woolworths) entering administration.
-Operators are increasingly moving away from opening larger-format stores towards establishing a network of smaller top up convenience goods shopping facilities (referred to as c-stores), often located in town centres, or district/neighbourhood parades, reflecting customers' changing shopping patterns away from bulkweekly (or less frequent) shopping trips to more frequent, lower-spend visits to smaller stores in locations convenient to their home, work or commute.
+The sector has often benefited from floorspace becoming available in town and city centres as a result of comparison goods retailers (such as Woolworths) entering administration.
+Operators are increasingly moving away from opening larger-format stores towards establishing a network of smaller top up convenience goods shopping facilities (referred to asc-stores), often located in town centres, or district/neighbourhood parades, reflecting customers' changing shopping patterns away from bulk weekly (or less frequent) shopping trips to more frequent, lower-spend visits to smaller stores in locations convenient to their home, work or commute.
 The proportion of convenience goods floorspace which will be accounted for by smaller stores and discount retailers is likely to increase.
-Industry body IGD predicts that the convenience goods market will grow by 29% between 2012 and 2017, and the main retail operators are responding quickly by opening new stores.
 Growth in commercial leisure Most commentators predict that commercial leisure, such as cafés, bars, restaurants and cinemas, will constitute a growing share of town centre floorspace.
 There is scope for town centres to capitalise on this, redefining their function as destinations.
 This could have positive implications on the performance of town centres as residents and visitors undertake linked trips and spend more time in the town centres.
 The development of a strong commercial leisure offer can help increase footfall outside of retail hours.